 sources of inspiration

 From a purely musical point of view, the symphony’s strongest inspirational source is drawn from Afro-American songs.
 The composer had come across them during his first few months in New York, on the one hand thanks to the African American singer Harry T. Burleigh, whom he had met on many occasions before embarking upon the symphony, and probably via other sources as well.
-Dvorak saw the prospect of establishing an American national school of music, above all, in lessons learned from European examples where, during the 19th century, folk music had often provided sources of inspiration, even in the case of the most serious compositions.
-Dvorak saw the roots of American folk music which, according to this principle, was to be understood as the foundation of works by local composers, chiefly in Negro spirituals that had emerged on American soil.
+Dvořák saw the prospect of establishing an American national school of music, above all, in lessons learned from European examples where, during the 19th century, folk music had often provided sources of inspiration, even in the case of the most serious compositions.
+Dvořák saw the roots of American folk music which, according to this principle, was to be understood as the foundation of works by local composers, chiefly in Negro spirituals that had emerged on American soil.
 He derived strong inspiration from the characteristic singularities of these songs – in particular, their use of pentatonic scales and syncopated rhythms.
-Dvorak often referred to these aspects in his interviews for the American press: “In the Negro melodies of America I discover all that is needed for a great and noble school of music.”
+Dvořák often referred to these aspects in his interviews for the American press: “In the Negro melodies of America I discover all that is needed for a great and noble school of music.”
 Dvořák’s theory whipped up a furore in both American and European newspapers and journals, and a series of eminent authorities on music expressed their own opinions: Anton Bruckner, Hans Richter, Arthur Rubinstein, Joseph Joachim and Anton Seidl, among others.
 A number of them wholly rejected the idea, perhaps also because Dvořák had been misrepresented: it was not his intention simply to take existing melodies and forge them into new works, as was sometimes suggested.
 According to the recollections of Josef Kovařík, these reactions didn’t surprise Dvořák in the least: “Faced with all these articles the Maestro remained impassive and unruffled, and he did not make any attempt to modify his statement on American music.
 The only thing he said was: ‘So these gentlemen think it is impossible?
 Well, we’ll see about that!’”

 characteristic traits of the composition